alikureishy/SDC-advanced-lane-lines/README.md

   -o                Will save over existing file on disk (default: false).
   ```

-Note the '-f' parameter because the value used here will need to be provided in the 'VehicleFinder' section of the configuration settings for the 'Lane Mapper' utility below.
+Note the '-f' parameter because the value used here will need to be provided in the 'VehicleFinder:ClassifierFile' setting for the 'Lane Mapper' utility configuration (discussed later in this document).
 Please see the 'Implementation' section below for details.

 #### Feature Engineering Debugger (debugger.py)